70928manson/NCKU-Eater/README.md

 # NCKU Eater 2.0

-**NCKU Eater 2.0** is a food recommendation app designed to help users easily discover local dining options in Tainan.
+**NCKU Eater 2.0** is a food recommendation app that simplifies the process of discovering local dining options in Tainan.

+### Features
-Users can click the "Lottery" button to receive a random food recommendation, making it ideal for those who struggle with decision-making.
+1. **Random Food Recommendations**: Click the "Lottery" button to receive a random food suggestion, perfect for indecisive users.
-It offers filters for vegetarian, beef soup options allows users to save their favorite restaurants to a "Favorites" list.
+2. **Advanced Filter**s: Easily filter restaurants by vegetarian options or Tainan's famous beef soup.
+3. **Favorites Management**: Save your favorite restaurants to a personalized "Favorites" list for quick access.

 ### Tech Stack
 1. Built with **Next.js** to enhance performance and user experience.